Neomycin

-Neomycin is an aminoglycoside antibiotic that displays bactericidal activity against gram-negative aerobic bacilli and some anaerobic bacilli where resistance has not yet arisen.
-It is generally not effective against gram-positive bacilli and anaerobic gram-negative bacilli.
+Neomycin, also known as framycetin, is an aminoglycoside antibiotic that displays bactericidal activity against Gram-negative aerobic bacilli and some anaerobic bacilli where resistance has not yet arisen.
+It is generally not effective against Gram-positive bacilli and anaerobic Gram-negative bacilli.
 Neomycin comes in oral and topical formulations, including creams, ointments, and eyedrops.
 Neomycin belongs to the aminoglycoside class of antibiotics that contain two or more amino sugars connected by glycosidic bonds.

 Neomycin was discovered in 1949 by microbiologist Selman Waksman and his student Hubert Lechevalier at Rutgers University.
 Neomycin received approval for medical use in 1952.
 Rutgers University was granted the patent for neomycin in 1957.

 Discovery

 Neomycin was discovered in 1949 by the microbiologist Selman Waksman and his student Hubert Lechevalier at Rutgers University.
 It is produced naturally by the bacterium Streptomyces fradiae.
 Synthesis requires specific nutrient conditions in either stationary or submerged aerobic conditions.
 The compound is then isolated and purified from the bacterium.